 The Emirates Nuclear Energy Corporation conducts a public opinion polls every year to measure the perception of UAE citizens towards the UAE Peaceful Nuclear Energy Program.
 Due to the restrictions imposed as a result of the COVID-19 pandemic in 2020, the research methodology shifted from the poll being conducted face-to-face to being held online for the first time.

-For 2020, the results show a positive upward trend in the perception of nuclear energy generally, with overall support for the UAE program remaining high.
-There is increased awareness of ENEC as an entity up from 2019 and a five-year high for awareness of the UAE peaceful nuclear energy program overall, with a sense of pride and patriotism towards the program remaining.
-Awareness for the start of Unit 1 operations has been central in 2020, and as a result awareness and perception of Nawah as a trusted source of information on nuclear energy has increased in line with the increased operational messaging.
+For 2020 and subsequently in 2021, the results show a positive upward trend in the perception of nuclear energy generally, with overall support for the UAE program remaining high.
+There is increased awareness of ENEC as an entity (up from 2019), and a five-year high for awareness of the UAE peaceful nuclear energy program overall, with a sense of pride and patriotism towards the program remaining.

 Below are the key findings:

-Support for nuclear energy as a source of electricity generation remains high among UAE residents at 88% for 2020 (maintaining a similar level to 2019 which sat at 90%).
+Support for nuclear energy as a source of electricity generation remains high among UAE residents at 85% for 2021.

-The perception of nuclear energy as important for delivering future energy needs has also seen a steady increase over the past five years, rising again to 86% in 2020 from 81% in 2019.
+The perception of nuclear energy as important for delivering future energy needs is also high at 85% in 2021.

 2.4.
 ORGANIZATIONS INVOLVED IN CONSTRUCTION OF NPPS